Connectivity

 • The site will have two vehicular accesses connecting directly to the A38.

-• The southern access gateway to the A38 will be via a new roundabout between Langley and the Peddimore employment site and is currently under construction as part of the Peddimore proposals.
+• The southern access gateway to the A38 will be via a new roundabout between Langley and the Peddimore employment site and has already been constructed as part of the Peddimore proposals.

-• The northern A38 access gateway will comprise new south-facing sliproads from Ox Leys Road, which also provides an opportunity for traffic using Springfield Road to reach the A38 sooner.
+• The northern A38 access gateway will comprise new south-facing sliproads from Ox Leys Road, which also provides an opportunity for traffic using Springfield Road to reach the A38 sooner and enable construction traffic to access the northern part of the site from the A38.

 • Additional primary and secondary vehicular access points will be created on to Springfield Road, Thimble End Road, Webster Way and Lindridge Road.